karakun/encrypted-filechannel/README.md

 # EncryptedFileChannel

-A drop-in replacement for Java’s `FileChannel` that transparently encrypts and decrypts file data using [Google Tink](https://github.com/tink-crypto).
+An open source drop-in replacement for Java’s `FileChannel` that transparently encrypts and decrypts file data using [Google Tink](https://github.com/tink-crypto).

 Originally developed for a custom Apache Lucene store plugin, it allows encrypted index and transaction log files